Senpaizuri/be-2020/README.md

     PORT = the port to run on locally
 ```

+# Deployment

+The current [prototype](https://be-2020.herokuapp.com/) is being deployed on [Heroku](https://www.heroku.com/).
+Every commit to the `release` branch will trigger an automatic deployment.

 # Tech stack

 The main npm package drivers of this project: